 THE COUNTRY.
 Iceland is a republic.
 We became independent on June 17, 1944.
 Prior to that we had been subjects of the King of Denmark and earlier, the King of Norway.
 Population is approx. 335.000 (spring 2014).
 Total land area is 103.000 square kilometers.
 Much of the country is uninhabitable because of glaciers, volcanoes and sand deserts.
 The native language, Icelandic, is most closely related to old Norse.
 Weather-wise, Iceland benefits from by the Gulf Stream and has a temperate climate despite a high latitude just outside the Arctic Circle.

 1. BANDS.
 In addition to the "usual" bands we have the following band privileges:

 3. NUMBER OF LICENSEES.
-Just over 450 TF call signs have been issued to date (spring 2014) by the Icelandic PTA since the first amateur radio regulation took effect on February 7, 1947.
+Just over 450 TF call signs had been issued to date (spring 2014) by the Icelandic PTA; but the first amateur radio regulation in Iceland took effect on February 7, 1947.

-5. IOTA, CQ AND ITU ZONES.
+5. IOTA NUMBER, CQ ZONE & ITU ZONE.
 There are 3 different IOTA numbers allocated to Iceland.
 Firstly, EU-021 for the country itself.
-Secondly, EU-168, that is allocated to the many islands around Iceland, except for Vestmannaeyjar (and surrounding islands), that have the special allocation: IOTA EU-071.
+Secondly, EU-168, that is allocated to the many islands around Iceland, except for Vestmannaeyjar (and surrounding islands) that have the special allocation: IOTA EU-071.
 Iceland is located in CQ Zone 40 and ITU Zone 17.

 7. DX ACTIVITY FROM TF.
 Further down the page, you will find a discussion about DX activity from Iceland.

 The enclosed map below depicts the TF call areas (courtesy of TF2MSN).

 The following variables were examined: (1) Type of primary transceiver; (2) Type of primary linear amplifier; (3) Type of primary antenna; (4) Primary activity by emission mode; (5) Age of licensee; and (6) QTH by TF call area.